MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

 The guidelines related to description for Microsoft 365 apps are applicable.
 For more information, see [App descriptions](../concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md#screenshots).

-In addition, you must ensure that apps with Copilot agent functionality must have atleast one screenshot related to Microsoft 365 Copilot functionality. [*Must-fix*]
+In addition, you must ensure that apps with Copilot agent functionality must have atleast one screenshot related to Microsoft 365 Copilot functionality. [*Must fix*]

 [Back to top](#validation-guidelines-for-copilot-agents)